-SDG impacts must not result from a one-off from design/construction/distribution/sssioning of the project. start-up or refer to /use the SDG impact Tool (under consultation currently) to identify the rele ng indicator, SDGs and corresponding SDG targets and design monitoring plan for id s.
-8 S TART DATE AND DURATION OF THE CREDITING PERIOD as the crediting period of the transitioning CPA registered with other arbon standard/certification scheme changed and/or extended? □ Yes ⊠ No th m the total duration of the crediting period of CPA (i.e. including period nat had been issued under the host standard) less than/equal to the naximum crediting period allowed under relevant GS4GG activity □ Yes ⊠ No
+Selected SDG impacts must not result from a one-off from design/construction/distribution/ start-up or decommissioning of the project.

+You may refer to /use the SDG impact Tool (under consultation currently) to identify the relevant monitoring indicator, SDGs and corresponding SDG targets and design monitoring plan for identified indicators.

+8 START DATE AND DURATION OF THE CREDITING PERIOD

+8.1 Has the crediting period of the transitioning CPA registered with other carbon standard/certification scheme changed and/or extended? □ Yes ⊠ No 8.2 Is the total duration of the crediting period of CPA (i.e. including period that had been issued under the host standard) less than/equal to the maximum crediting period allowed under relevant GS4GG activity requirements? □ Yes ⊠ No • •